lamastex/spark-trend-calculus/README.md

 ![crude_oil_globe](/images/crude_oil_globe.jpg)

-It seems that those defined communities (US + Russia, Europe + MiddleEast, etc.) could be a direct observable of those different markets.
-The fact that goodluck Jonhattan and muhammadu buhari (former and actual president of Nigeria) are "close" to Angela Merkel, David Cameron and Francois Hollande confirms this theory (Nigeria is part of OPEC).
+It seems that those defined communities (US + Russia, Europe + Africa, etc.) could be seen as a definition of those different markets.
+The fact that goodluck Jonhattan and muhammadu buhari (resp. former and actual president of Nigeria) are "close" to Angela Merkel, David Cameron and Francois Hollande confirms my theory (Nigeria is part of OPEC by the way).

 <a name="INFERENCE"></a>
 ## Detecting trends in the oil and gas market